University of Florida word mark

 Final RPPR: Used as part of the grant closeout process to submit project outcomes in addition to the information submitted on the annual RPPR, except budget and plans for the upcoming year.
 120 days from period of performance end date

-NIH RPPR and Assist/HSS FAQs
+NIH RPPR FAQs and Common Errors

 How do I know if an NIH award is SNAP eligible?

-If not already delegated, how does a PI get Submit Authority for SNAP eligible RPPRs?
+How does a PI get Submit Authority for SNAP eligible RPPRs?

-Why am I unable to ā€œeditā€ the RPPR?
+Why am I unable to edit the RPPR?

-Make sure you are the ā€œcurrent reviewerā€ of the RPPR.
-If not, press the ā€œrecallā€ button and the edit button should now be active.
-If you are not the Signing Official or PI you will need an Assistant role, delegated by the PI user.
+Make sure you are the “current reviewer” of the RPPR.
+If not, select “Recall” which should return the RPPR to you to edit If you are not the Signing Official or PI you will need an Assistant role, requested through this form, and the “Progress Report” and “Status” authorities, delegated by the PI user.

 What do I do if I get an error or warning?